Let’s say I’m making a pot of tortilla soup. I’ve made tortilla soup before and it has always turned out good. This is a low-risk operation.

 But for some reason, this time, I decide to get experimental (high risk).
 I add some cayenne pepper to the soup.
 Unfortunately, this makes the soup too spicy, and no one in my family except me will eat it.
 The soup is now basically garbage and I have to throw it out.

 What just happened was bad.
-I mixed a high-risk operation (cayenne) into a low-risk operation (tortilla soup).
+I mixed a small high-risk operation (cayenne) into a large low-risk operation (tortilla soup).
 Since cayenne is impossible to remove from soup, I’ve turned the entire operation into a high-risk operation.
 And, due to my poor choices, the whole operation got ruined.

 Now let’s say I’m making a different kind of soup, an experimental one.
 Let’s say I’m making another Mexican soup, pozole.
 I’ve never even eaten pozole before.
 In fact, I’m not even sure what pozole is.
 Who knows if my family will like it.
 This is a high-risk operation.